AfonsoPereiraCerqueira/CloudSphere/README.md

 Welcome to **CloudSphere**, a full-stack web application for managing and selling VPS/Cloud services!
 This project is built using modern technologies to provide a fast, secure, and responsive user experience. 🚀

+> [!NOTE]
+> **Educational Project:** This is my first full-stack project, developed primarily for educational purposes.
+As such, it may contain bugs and might not be fully updated with the latest software versions or functionalities.

 ## ✨ Features

 - 🔐 **JWT Authentication**: Secure login and user management with JSON Web Tokens.